-This course aims to provide students with an understanding of the concepts which are important in the public health and health promotion fields.
-This course will introduce future health professionals to contemporary public health and health promotion issues including: definitions and components of health; health status indicators and outcomes; epidemiological terms and principles; approaches to health promotion and illness prevention; health behaviour change strategies; health/illness care systems; and current issues in local, national and international health.
+This course aims to provide students with an understanding of the concepts that are important in the public health and health promotion fields.
+This course will introduce future health professionals to contemporary public health and health promotion issues including: definitions and components of health; health status indicators and outcomes; epidemiological terms and principles; approaches to health promotion and illness prevention; health behaviour change strategies; health illness care systems; and current issues in local, national and international health.